-Payment of the final 10% of the funds will be will be contingent upon publication of research results within six months of the end of the grant year.
+Payment of the final 10% of the funds will be contingent upon acceptance to a scholarly publication within six months of the end of the grant year.

 Notification of decision emailed to all applicants.

-- The grantee must plan to publish this research in a scholarly scientific publication within six months of the end of the grant year and be listed as the sole author, senior author, first author, or an author of equivalent significance.
+- The grantee must plan to have this research accepted to a scholarly scientific publication within six months of the end of the grant year and be listed as the sole author, senior author, first author, or author of equivalent significance.

 - Applicants must hold a doctorate degree in engineering, medicine, or the physical or biological sciences.

 - The grants are for tenure track, part-time and temporary faculty, as well as new and established researchers at universities.

 - Applicants may not apply for another AAUW national fellowship or grant in the same year.